 - Your Group Legal Services Plan coverage will end on the date your work status changes and you are then scheduled to work fewer than 20 hours per week.
-However, you have the option to continue coverage by enrolling in an Individual Legal Plan by visting MetLife.com/individual-legal-plans. - Your Group Personal Excess Liability Insurance Plan coverage will end on the date your work status changes, and you are then scheduled to work fewer than 20 hours per week.
+However, you can continue coverage for additional 30 months by contacting Hyatt Legal Group. - Your Group Personal Excess Liability Insurance Plan coverage will end on the date your work status changes and you are then scheduled to work fewer than 20 hours per week.
+However, you may continue coverage through the end of year by contacting Arthur J. Gallagher Risk Management.